yanxue-intel/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 9. You can now set breakpoints in Visual Studio, e.g., inside `ecall_DoWorkInEnclave()` and inside `ocall_DoWorkInHost()` and run and debug the enclave application just like any other application.

-The solution will have three configurations: Debug, SGX-Simulation-Debug, and Release.
+The solution will have two configurations: Debug and Release.
-The SGX-Simulation-Debug will work the same as Debug, except that SGX support will be emulated rather than using hardware support.
-This allows debugging on hardware that does not support SGX.
-The Debug and Release configurations can only be run (whether natively or in a VM) successfully on SGX-capable hardware.

 ## Modifying the application